marschall/threeten-jpa/README.md

 | TIMESTAMP WITH TIMEZONE | OffsetTime (*)    |
 | TIMESTAMP WITH TIMEZONE | ZonedDateTime (*) |

- (*) Converting `TIMESTAMP WITH TIMEZONE` to `OffsetDateTime` or `ZonedDateTime` requires special extensions extension.
+ (*) Converting `TIMESTAMP WITH TIMEZONE` to `OffsetDateTime` or `ZonedDateTime` requires special extensions.

-Not supported is converting `TIME WITH TIMEZONE` to `OffsetTime` because it seems [not useful](http://www.postgresql.org/docs/9.4/static/datatype-datetime.html#DATATYPE-TIMEZONES).
+Not supported is converting `TIME WITH TIMEZONE` to `OffsetTime` because it seems [not very useful](http://www.postgresql.org/docs/9.4/static/datatype-datetime.html#DATATYPE-TIMEZONES).

 This project requires Java SE 8 (for the date and time classes) and JPA 2.1 (for the attribute converters).

-This project is very similar to [montanajava/jpaattributeconverters](https://bitbucket.org/montanajava/jpaattributeconverters) or [perceptron8/datetime-jpa](https://github.com/perceptron8/datetime-jpa) and can be used in [much the same way](https://weblogs.java.net/blog/montanajava/archive/2014/06/17/using-java-8-datetime-classes-jpa).
+This project is very similar to [montanajava/jpaattributeconverters](https://bitbucket.org/montanajava/jpaattributeconverters) or [perceptron8/datetime-jpa](https://github.com/perceptron8/datetime-jpa) and can be used in [much the same way](https://wiki.java.net/blog/montanajava/archive/2014/06/17/using-java-8-datetime-classes-jpa).

 Usage
 -----